Karlstad University Library's service during the outbreak of covid-19

-Many of our resources and matters can be handled digitally.
+Many of our resources can be accessed from home and we are happy to help you.
 Do not hesitate to contact us if you have any questions!

 Library opening hours